HabanaAI/Model-References/MLPERF3.1/Training/benchmarks/README.md

    * Choose the docker build version.
 Most often 'latest' will be used.
    * Navigate to "Docker Info" tab and note "Title" string.
    * Set `DOCKER_IMAGE` to "Title" string with `vault.habana.ai/gaudi-docker/` prefix.
 See the examples below.
-     * Example on TensorFlow Container:
-          ```bash
-          # NOTE: The below is only an example value.
-Replace [SynapseAI version] and [TF version] to match your setup and Supported Configuration.
-          export DOCKER_IMAGE=vault.habana.ai/gaudi-docker/[SynapseAI version]/ubuntu20.04/habanalabs/tensorflow-installer-tf-cpu-[TF version]:latest
-          export CONTAINER_NAME=mlperf3_1
-          ```
       * Example on PyTorch Container:
           ```bash
           # NOTE: The below is only an example value.
 Replace [SynapseAI version] and [PT version] to match your setup and Supported Configuration.